Budget 2023 New Income Tax Slab

 What is Income Tax Slab?

-Income tax is a tax collected by the government on the income earned by individuals above a certain amount.
+Income tax is a tax collected by the government on the income individuals earn above a certain amount.

 Income tax in India is collected on the basis of the income tax slab system.